ABA Ends Policies

 ● The wider bookselling and publishing communities and the media will use and view the American Booksellers Association as a source of relevant and timely statistical, research, and marketing information.

-C. Member bookstores will be the preferred marketplace for the public.
+C. Member bookstores will be effectively promoted as the preferred marketplace for the public.

 ● The public will recognize the value of independent bookstores to their communities and their local economies.